klevcsoo/fcot-py/README.md

 If the output file is left out, it will be put into the same directory, that the input file is located in.\
 For example, `python3 main.py ~/Videos/film.mp4` will result in the output file having the path of *~/Videos/film.mp4.png*.

+### This does require FFMpeg to be installed on your system.